Skip to main content

 }

 Next, we add FlatList component to show response data in the return statement.
-We display both the full name and description of the repositories.
+We display both the full_name and description of the repositories.

 return (